CE5RIC/Memory-game/README.md

 [] A FINITE AMOUNT OF GUESSES
 [] A CLASSIC "YOU DIED" IN ELDEN RING FASHION WHEN PLAYER IS OUT OF TURNS [] CREATE A BACKGROUND WHICH FITS THIS ELDEN RING THEME

+Ultimately, your journey will be defined by the strength of your own ambition.
+The greater your goals, the greater the challenge will be.
+Should you choose to claim the Lands Between as your birthright then yes, you must fight.

+And yes, you may die.

+But you will return to fight again.

+For that is how a champion – or a Lord – is born.